merely-useful/py-rse/py-rse/narrative.md

 It will need to be replaced with a bash script that extracts basic information from the ebook text files in `zipfs-law/data/`.

-To be more specific, a new bash script `book_summary.sh` could extract the book title, author and release date using the `head` command to select the relevant lines from an ebook text file.
+To be more specific, a new bash script `zipfs_law/bin/book_summary.sh` has been developed to extract the book title, author and release date using the `head` and `tail` commands to select the relevant lines from an ebook text file.
-(Some of the original text files will need to be edited very slightly to ensure that this information is on exactly the same line in each file.)
+(Some of the original text files were edited very slightly to ensure that this information is on exactly the same line in each file.)
 Later on in the chapter,
-the content on `grep` could then show how it could have been used to locate the same information in the files
+the content on `grep` could show how it could have been used to locate the same information in the files
 (i.e. so the information wouldn't need to be on exactly the same line in each file.)